arcan1s/awesome-widgets/CONTRIBUTING.md

     * C-like `NULL`, use `nullptr` instead.
 * It is highly recommended to avoid implicit casts.
-* Abstract classes (which has at least one pure virtual method) are allowed.
+* Abstract classes (which have at least one pure virtual method) are allowed.
 * Templates are allowed and recommended.
-Templates usually should be desribed inside header not source code file.
+Templates usually should be described inside header not source code file.
 * Hardcode is not recommended.
 But it is possible to use cmake variables to configure some items during build time.
-* Build should not require any addition system variable declaration/changing.
+* Build should not require any additional system variable declaration/changing.
 * Any line should not end with space.
 * Do not hesitate move public methods to private one if possible.
 * Do not hesitate use `const` modifier.
 In other hand `volatile` modifier is not recommended.
 * New lines rules:
     * One line after license header.
-    * One line between header group declaration (see above) (only for source files).
+    * One line between header group declaration (see above).
     * Two lines after header declaration and before declaration at the end of a file.
-    * One line after class and types forward declaration in headers.
+    * One line after class and types forward declarations in headers.
     * One line before each method modifiers (`public`, `public slots`, etc).
     * Two lines between methods inside source code (`*.cpp`).
     * One line after `qCDebug()` information (see below).